Ninety Six National Historical Site

 Backstory and Context

-First established in 1761, the village of Ninety Six became a home to many settlers after the power of the Cherokee was broken.
-By the time of the Revolutionary War, forts and cabins had been built to protect the land.
-The first land battle of the Revolutionary War fought south of New England took place here in 1775.
-With Ninety Six having a Loyalist stronghold, the British reinforced it in 1780.
+Established in the mid-1700s, the village of Ninety Six became a home to many settlers after the power of the Cherokee was broken.
+The population was a mixture Native Americans from the Cherokee tribe, white settlers, as well as slaves and free African Americans.
+By the time of the Revolutionary War, the town featured taverns, houses, a courthouse, brick jail, and shops.
+The first battle occurred on November 19-21, 1775 (it was also the first battle of the war in the South).
+With Ninety Six being a Loyalist stronghold, the British reinforced it in 1780.
 Continental Army Major Nathanael Greene tried in vain to take control of the village in 1781.
 His battle against the Loyalists lasted for 28 days, the longest of the war.
+Traces of the army's siege works are still visible.